armin-abbasi/instagram-crawler/README.md

 2. Run ```php artisan posts:store --hashtag=love``` in your CLI
-this command will store all the retrieved data into `redis` or any other queue driver of your favor. you need to run ```php artisan queue:work``` to trigger the queue worker and persist your data in mongodb database.
+this command will store all the retrieved data into `redis` or any other queue driver of your favor.

+> You need to run ```php artisan queue:work``` to trigger the queue worker and persist your data in mongodb database.

 > Note that you can avoid using `--hashtag` option which will end up scrapping data using a pre-defined value.